playerjmr/ps2homebrewstore/docs/umcs/index.md

     [:material-cloud-download: APPS](../assets/SAVE-APPLICATION-SYSTEM/APPS.psu)

-    - `mc?:/APPS/` used for OpenTuna, Fortuna, Funtuna and possibly more apps.
+    - `mc?:/APPS/` used for OpenTuna, Funtuna, Funtuna Fork and possibly more apps.
+Preferably not used as these all boot `mc?:/BOOT/BOOT.ELF`

 -   __BOOT__